 First March Attempt

-On March 7th, approximately 600 non-violent protestors, the vast majority being African-American, departed from Brown Chapel A.M.E.
-Church in Selma with the intent on marching 54-miles to Montgomery, as a memorial to Jimmy Lee Jackson and to protest for voter's rights.
-As they crossed the Edmund Pettus Bridge on March 7, they were met by a column of State Troopers and local volunteer officers of the local sheriff's department who blocked their path.
+On March 7th, approximately 600 non-violent protestors, the vast majority being African-American, departed from Brown Chapel African Methodist Episcopal Church in Selma intent on marching 54 miles to Montgomery, as a memorial to Jimmie Lee Jackson and to protest for voter's rights.
+As they crossed the Edmund Pettus Bridge, they were met by state troopers and local volunteer officers of the sheriff's department who blocked their path.

 Second March Attempt

 In response to the attack, Dr. King called for another march on Tuesday, March 9th.
 Known as the Ministers March, Dr. King led a second march of approximately 2,000 protestors to the site of the Bloody Sunday attack where state troopers blocked the path of the march again.
 Dr. King and other clergy led the group in prayer, turned them around, and led them back to Brown Chapel A.M.E.
 Church.
 Because of this, March 9th is also known as "Turnaround Tuesday".

 On March 17th, Federal Judge Frank M. Johnson, Jr. ruled that the march could go on to Montgomery and provided federal and state protection for the marchers.
 Alabama State Troopers and Dallas County Sheriff Jim Clark and his deputies were ordered not to impede the marchers in any way.

 On March 21st, the final Selma to Montgomery March began, with more than 8,000 protestors departing from the Brown Chapel A.M.E.
 Church to begin the five-day march.
 Marchers spent nights at four campsites along the trail — the final campsite at the City of St. Jude, on the outskirts of Montgomery, had thousands more protestors waiting to join the marchers on the last leg of their journey.